spirostefos/Recomender_systems/README.md

 - SciPy
 - Scikit-learn

-## Setup Instructions
+## Usage
-1. Clone the repository to your local machine: `git clone https://github.com/your-username/recommender-system.git`
+1. Clone the repository to your local machine: `git clone https://github.com/spirostefos/recommender-system.git`
 2. Navigate to the project directory: `cd recommender-system`
 3. Install the required dependencies: `pip install -r requirements.txt`
 4. Run the main script to execute the project: `python main.py`
+5. Execute the code cells in your preferred environment, ensuring the dataset is accessible.
+6. Follow the provided code comments for each step, including data preprocessing, model training, evaluation, and visualization.
+7. Experiment with different hyperparameters, architectures, and optimization techniques as described in the code.
+8. Utilize the provided evaluation functions to assess the performance of the models, including ROC curves, classification reports, confusion matrices, etc.